Demonstrating the Potential of Blockchain: Challenge Fund

 - Blockchain Innovators can then connect their innovative solutions with Challenges

-- Combined, a Challenge Owner and Innovator will apply with their idea to win funding to build a proof of concept
+- Combined, the Challenge Owner and their chosen Innovator will apply with their idea to win funding to build a proof of concept

 - Each collaboration must have at least one Wales-based partner to be eligible

 - Proof of Concept Due Q2 2022